pbearne/Bullhorn2WP/readme.txt

 Added option to not filter the jobs by isPublic location setting Other small fixes

+== 2.3.0 ==
+Added option to disable auto sysnic
+Added option to not filter the jobs by isPublic location setting Other small fixes

 more short code support
 == 2.2.2 ==
 some fixes for PHP errors